-Doctoral Supervisors: Professors Benedict Kingsbury
+Doctoral Supervisor: Professor Benedict Kingsbury

-Michele is a JSD Student at NYU, where she is studying as a SSHRC Doctoral Fellow and a John P. Humphrey Fellow.
+A Canadian lawyer, Michele previously clerked at the Court of Appeal for Ontario and the International Court of Justice in The Hague.
 She holds an LLM in International Legal Studies from NYU, a JD from the University of Ottawa, an MA from the Norman Paterson School of International Affairs (NPSIA) at Carleton University, and a BA in Global Development Studies from Queen’s University.